-- (i) 6.5% Savings (Non-taxable) Bonds, 2003 were introduced with effect from 24th March, 2003 to enable resident citizens to invest their savings in tax-free bonds without any monetary ceilings.
+(i) 6.5% Savings (Non-taxable) Bonds, 2003 were introduced with effect from 24th March, 2003 to enable resident citizens to invest their savings in tax-free bonds without any monetary ceilings.
 The bonds will have maturity of five years carrying interest at 6.50% per annum payable half yearly.
-The bonds are not transferable except by way of gift to relatives as defined in Section 6 of Indian Companies Act, 1956.
-The bonds are not tradable in the secondary market and are not eligible as collateral security for loans from banking institutions, non-banking financial companies or financial institutions. - (ii) 8% Savings (Taxable) Bonds, 2003 were introduced w.e.f.
+Both cumulative and non-cumulative options are available.
+The bonds are not transferable except by way of gift to relatives as defined in Section 8 of Indian Companies Act, 1956.
+The bonds are not tradable in the secondary market and are not eligible as collateral security for loans from banking institutions, non-banking financial companies or financial institutions.
+The cumulative subscription under the Scheme was Rs.
+18571.80 crore, as on March 31, 2004.

+(ii) 8% Savings (Taxable) Bonds, 2003 were introduced w.e.f.
 21st April, 2003 to enable resident citizens/charitable institutions/ University to invest their savings in taxable bonds without any monetary ceilings.
 The bonds will have maturity of six years carrying interest at 8 per annum payable half yearly.
+Both cumulative and non-cumulative options are available.
 The bonds are not transferable.
-The bonds are not tradable in the secondary market and are not eligible as collateral security for loans from banking institutions, non-banking financial companies or financial institutions. - (iii) Relief Bonds: 8% Relief Bonds which were introduced w.e.f.
-1.3.2002 has been discontinued with effect from the close of business on 28th Feberary, 2003 - (iv) 7% Savings Bonds 2002 which were introduced w.e.f.
-1-10-2002 has also been discontinued w.e.f. the close of business as on 28th February, 2003.
+They are also not tradable in the secondary market and are not eligible as collateral security for loans from banking institutions, nonbanking financial companies or financial institutions.
+The cumulative subscritpion under the Scheme was Rs.
+6576.45 crore, as on March 31, 2004.

+(iii) Relief Bonds : 8% Relief Bonds Scheme, which was introduced with effect from March 1, 2002, was discontinued with effect from March 1, 2003.

+(iv) 7% Savings Bonds 2002 which were introduced w.e.f.
+1-10-2002 has also been discontinued with effect from the close of business as on 28th February, 2003.